GeoStructPy

 1.3 Meyerhof (1963) Bearing Capacity Equation

-Improved Terzaghi's equation by adding shape, depth, and load inclination factors.
-Addresses rectangular foundations and inclined loads:
+Improved Terzaghi's equation with shape, depth, and inclination factors:

 \[ q_u = c'N_cF_{cs}F_{cd}F_{ci} + qN_qF_{qs}F_{qd}F_{qi} + \tfrac{1}{2}\gamma BN_\gamma F_{\gamma s}F_{\gamma d}F_{\gamma i} \]